Kenyukan Goju Ryu Kata

 Some have been changed and modified many times, to the point where, no one knows what the original was like any more.
 It seems that the advent of Tournaments and the price of fame, has brought some Instructors to knowingly change things to suit themselves, without regard for the work and dedication our forefathers put on the development of these Katas.
 Now we see the proliferation of Kata that until recently were considered "classics", being changed and defaced, so they can score higher points at the local Championships!

-Some of the more appalling examples have been those where flying kicks, rolling on the floor and some other fantasy moves have been added, to make them more competitive (or so they think)!!
+Some of the more appalling examples have been those where flying kicks, rolling on the floor and some other fantasy moves have been added, to make them more competitive.
+The result is in the eye of the beholder.

 By keeping the meaning and the original form as close to the source as possible, students shall rest reassured that what they are practising is the way these forms were intended.